-To help in the discussions, please also review the comments/proposed amendments in the attached CDC Chapters.
-Paper copies will be provided to you at the meeting next week for notetaking.
+To help in the discussions, please review the comments/proposed amendments in the attached CDC Chapters.

 If you have questions about the worksession or proposal, please feel free to email or call me at dwyss@westlinnoregon.gov or 503-742-6064.
 As always, submitting questions prior to the meeting is beneficial to the efficiency and effectiveness of the discussion as it allows staff to prepare materials and distribute them for your consideration.